btrinchera/TPQA/README.md

  - Synchronized [HP/Agilent/Keysight3458A](https://www.keysight.com/en/pd-1000001297%3Aepsg%3Apro-pn-3458A/digital-multimeter-8-digit?cc=US&lc=eng) configured as  digitizer by making DC voltage measurements, by DCV digitizing, by direct-sampling, or by sub-sampling.

 The off-line calculation of elecytrical Power and PQ parameters is performed by the [QWTB](https://qwtb.github.io/qwtb/) toolbox.
-A list of supported algorithms can be found in the [report A2.4.4 - Algorithms Description](https://github.com/smaslan/TWM/blob/master/doc/A244%20Algorithms%20description.pdf).
+A list of supported algorithms can be found in the following report: [Algorithms Description](https://github.com/smaslan/TWM/blob/master/doc/A244%20Algorithms%20description.pdf).

 The project is still under development.
 The current version includes the guide user interfaces (GUIs) trought which one can beging to gain experience with high performnce digitizers and waveform sampling.
 The following actions can be performed: